 Best Free Option: LastPass

-What We Don’t Like: There are no major drawbacks to LastPass that we can see, though other services offer a broader range of extra features (for an extra price), including VPNs and additional identity theft protection.
+LastPass's limited free tier which forces you to choose mobile-only or desktop-only operation makes it much more likely you'll need to ante up for a premium version.
+But that cost does come with a broader range of extra features (for an extra price), including VPNs and additional identity theft protection.
 Overall, it’s a polished and reliable product.

 Best User Experience: 1Password